Milk allergy information

 We are unable to open care for older children, older children not using a prescribed formula or children with symptoms of an immediate allergy.
 Information to support where these children should be referred to for dietetic support can be found, in the exclusion criteria section, on our referral information page.

 The information offered by the service will help families gain an understanding of their child’s cows milk allergy.
-The service typically, directly supports families until the child is about 14 months old and the service is unable to continue to offer dietetic support if the child does not have a milk allergy.
-Where appropriate and if indicated the dietitians will request an onward referral to another local dietetic service provider.
+The service typically offers support to families until the child is around 14 months of age.
+If a delayed cow’s milk allergy has been excluded, then the service is unable to continue to offer dietetic support.
+If appropriate and if indicated the dietitians will request an onward referral to another local dietetic service provider.

 There is lots of useful information below.
 It is hoped that the information will help answer a lot of the common questions and concerns that parents ask, along with practical advice relating to cows milk allergy.
 If after reading and considering the support information you still have questions please reach out to the team.

-Please click on the boxes below to view the different downloadable information sheets.
+Please click on the boxes below to view the different downloadable information sheets and videos.

 Confirming a diagnosis